sammyjoze/react-vite-shadcn-template/README.md

-# React Vite Shadcn UI Boilerplate
+# ViteForge 🔥

-A modern, production-ready React boilerplate with Vite, TypeScript, Tailwind CSS, and Shadcn UI components.
+A powerful, modern React boilerplate that forges exceptional applications with Vite, TypeScript, Tailwind CSS, and shadcn/ui components.

 ## ✨ Features